Samaritan Club of Calgary

 • Hygiene products

-• 360 families (529 adults and 891 children) were helped to secure food and supplies at local Co-op stores
+• 341 adults and 423 children were helped to secure food and supplies at local Co-op stores, usually within 24 hours of the request.

-• 494 Layettes (a bundle of necessities for a new baby) were made and distributed
+• 615 Layettes (a bundle of necessities for a new baby) were made and distributed to hospitals and post partum support groups.

-• $6,105 in scholarships for students to attend U of C, MRU or Louise Dean High School
+• $6,000 in scholarships for students who attend the Louise Dean High School or the Discovering Choices program to pursue post-secondary education

-With requests by health care professionals, funds are allocated among FIVE core areas:
+With requests by health care professionals, funds are allocated among FOUR core areas:

 1. Vouchers given out within hours for groceries, medications, formula and other baby needs

-2. Special funding requests are submitted by health care workers for approval by our Board to fund such needs as aids to daily living, transportation, medical and dental procedures, etc.
+2. Special funding requests are submitted by health care workers for approval by our Board to fund aids to daily living

-4. Scholarships for students at U of C, MRU and Louise Dean School
+4. Scholarships for students at the Louise Dean School and Discovering Choices program to pursue post-secondary education

 Fundraising efforts:

 Samaritans pay an annual fee to be members and raise funds throughout the year to ensure that 100% of the funds raised in the community can be directed to those in need.
-Funds are raised through the Super Sales held in both the Spring and Fall at the Hillhurst-Sunnyside Community Centre, bridge luncheons, casino events and golf tournaments.
+Funds are raised through the Super Thrift Sales held in both the Spring and Fall at the Hillhurst-Sunnyside Community Centre, a Bridge & Games luncheon, our Casino event and an annual golf tournament.

 ATTEND A FUNDRAISER

-• Semi-annual garage sale held on the first Saturday of May and last Saturday of September at Hillhurst Sunnyside Community Association (continuous since 1947)
+• Semi-annual Super Thrift Sale held on the last Saturday of April and last Saturday of September at Hillhurst Sunnyside Community Association (continuous since 1947)

-Please EMAIL US for more information on our fundraising events.
+Please visit our website for more information on our fundraising events.

 BECOME A MEMBER